awsdocs/incident-manager-user-guide/doc_source/contacts.md

 1. Define an engagement plan\.
 **Important**
-To engage a contact you must define an engagement plan\.
+To engage a contact, you must define an engagement plan\.

    1. Choose a **Contact channel name**\.